Yascob99/run-and-bun-tracker/README.md

 - The script can take a while to load on first runs a new runs.
 This is due to certain functions having to run console commands due to lua not having the functionality natively.
 If I can get those functions working with a library then I can mitigate most of this issue.
 - The Pokemon sprites can be bigger than the box.
 I am looking into alternative sprite sets or some way of refining this sprite set to work.
 - A lot of the things I have tested are in the early parts of runs.
 While I expect there to be no issues, issues may arise, if they do please message me on discord or create an issue on github
+- Roamers are not properly accounted for in the area encounters.
+This requires some extra work I have not done yet.

 ## Installation Guide